 Human Patient Simulator

-Users do physical exams, airway manipulation, defibrillation / cardioversion, pharmacologic interventions, CPR and trauma procedures.
+Users do physical exams, airway manipulation, defibrillation / cardioversion, pharmacologic interventions, and trauma procedures.
 Physical responses include heart and lung sounds, pulses, and real gas exchange.
 Real time blood gases can be read from the monitor and given to the trainees.
 Brain function is assessed by checking pupil size and reactivity to light.
 Consciousness is demonstrated by blinking or closing the eyelids.